-Some ML developers tend to standardize their data blindly before “every” Machine Learning model without taking the effort to understand why it must be used, or even if it’s needed or not.
+Some machine learning developers tend to standardize their data blindly before every machine learning model without taking the effort to understand why it must be used, or even if it’s needed or not.
 So the goal of this post is to explain how, why and when to standardize data.

-Standardization comes into picture when features of input data set have large differences between their ranges, or simply when they are measured in different measurement units (e.g., Pounds, Meters, Miles … etc).
+Data standardization comes into the picture when features of the input data set have large differences between their ranges, or simply when they are measured in different units (e.g., pounds, meters, miles, etc.).

-These differences in the ranges of initial features causes trouble to many machine learning models.
+These differences in the ranges of initial features cause trouble for many machine learning models.
 For example, for the models that are based on distance computation, if one of the features has a broad range of values, the distance will be governed by this particular feature.

-To illustrate this with an example: say we have a 2-dimensional data set with two features, Height in Meters and Weight in Pounds, that range respectively from [1 to 2] Meters and [10 to 200] Pounds.
-No matter what distance based model you perform on this data set, the Weight feature will dominate over the Height feature and will have more contribution to the distance computation, just because it has bigger values compared to the Height.
+To illustrate this with an example: Say we have a two-dimensional data set with two features, height in meters and weight in pounds, that range respectively from 1 to 2 meters and 10 to 200 pounds.
+No matter what distance-based model you perform on this data set, the weight feature will dominate over the height feature and will have more contribution to the distance computation, just because it has bigger values compared to the height.
 So, to prevent this problem, transforming features to comparable scales using standardization is the solution.

 Z-score is one of the most popular methods to standardize data, and can be done by subtracting the mean and dividing by the standard deviation for each value of each feature.

 Once the standardization is done, all the features will have a mean of zero and a standard deviation of one, and thus, the same scale.

 When and Why to Standardize Data

 As seen above, for distance-based models, standardization is performed to prevent features with wider ranges from dominating the distance metric.
 But the reason we standardize data is not the same for all machine learning models, and differs from one model to another.

 So, when should you standardize your data, and why?